SantiagoMaya10/ppi_pl_MAYAls/README.md

-# Programming YouTube Channel Repository
+# About my YouTube channel

-Welcome to our GitHub repository for our programming YouTube channel!
+Welcome to our GitHub repository for our CodingIsArt YouTube channel!
 This repository contains the URLs to our channel and the content we discuss, including code snippets and exercises.
 Our channel is dedicated to teaching software design and development, focusing on design patterns, clean code, and best practices in programming.

 ## YouTube Channel